 Julie: I am extremely proud that what started out as a project in our garage is now a company that employs incredibly talented engineers and scientists who are building cutting edge technology.
 Last month we built our first production solar powered boat and integrated a multibeam sonar system into it, making it the first ever exclusively solar powered survey boat.
 We then demonstrated its capabilities in a successful pilot for the Canadian Coast Guard where we mapped parts of Okanagan Lake.
 This is a remarkable achievement for our team and just the start as we continue to integrate additional sensors and improve our ability to collect ocean data.

-Q: Do you have any words of wisdom for future female entrepreneurs and innovators?
+future female entrepreneurs and innovators?

 Julie: I would encourage all women to pursue their passions, take on great challenges and not be afraid to fail.
 To succeed in innovation, we need to push boundaries, of technology as well as our own comfort zone, and with that comes the risk of failure.
 But if we don’t try, we’ll never know what could be accomplished.
 So, I would say, set your goals high and keep working towards them one step at a time.

 Q: What’s next for Open Ocean Robotics?
 Anything exciting on the horizon?